Innovation 2.0: How Big Ideas Are Born Image

 Parents: Keep Out!

-If you're a parent or a teacher, you've probably wondered how to balance play and safety for the kids in your care.
-You don't want to put children in danger, but you also don't want to rob them of the joy of exploration.
-This week, we talk with psychologist Peter Gray about how this balance has changed — for parents and children alike — and what we can do about it.
+If you’re a parent or a teacher, you’ve probably wondered how to balance play and safety for the kids in your care.
+You don’t want to put children in danger, but you also don’t want to rob them of the joy of exploration.
+This week, we revisit a favorite conversation with psychologist Peter Gray.
+We'll talk about why independent play is so important to a child's development, and answer listeners' questions about the role parents, schools, and neighborhoods can play in giving kids more autonomy.

 Recommended